 If you've decided to train through a flying school, the European Aviation Safety Agency (EASA) has published its list of approved training organisations (ATOs) through the CAA.

-How much does a pilot earn in the UK?
+How much does it cost to become a pilot in the UK?

 Find out more